place_and_route

 If the input insts argument is an InstanceDict or dict, the function returns an InstanceDict containing the placed instances and any created waveguides.

-If the input insts is a Layout object, the function returns a new Layout instance which includes the original ports and elements, along with the newly placed instances and created waveguides.
+If the input insts argument is a Layout object, if insts is omitted, or if the layout argument is provided, the function returns a new Layout instance which includes the original ports and elements, along with the newly placed instances and created waveguides.

 See also